 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Alaska Form 6000i

-We have a total of six past-year versions of Form 6000i in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 6000i in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: